KevinWang94/KevinWang94.github.io/_posts/2016-06-05-SovietSatellites1.md

 Of course, we couldn't just stop there!
 We realized that the cheapest flight to Almaty, Kazakhstan actually stopped in Kiev, and it was no cost to add a couple of extra days there.
 This gave us time to  do a Chernobyl day tour.
-We then found out that our Turkmenistan had unfortunately denied our visa applications, for unknown reasons.
+We then found out that Turkmenistan had unfortunately denied our visa applications, for unknown reasons.
 Perhaps they thought that I was a hacker, or Aaron some regime-changing revolutionary.
 Or maybe it was just the caprice of one of the world's most authoritarian states.